ibm-cloud-docs/cis/how-to.md

 You have the option of 3 types of caching, available from the caching screen dropdown menu:

  * No query string: Only delivers resources from cache when there is no query string.
  * Query string independent: Delivers the same resource to everyone independent of the query string.
-(Note: The **Ignore Query String** setting applies only to static file extensions.
-This setting removes the query string when generating the cache key, so that a request for `style.css?something` is normalized to `style.css` when serving from the cache.)
+   The **Ignore Query String** setting applies only to static file extensions.
+This setting removes the query string when generating the cache key, so that a request for `style.css?something` is normalized to `style.css` when serving from the cache.
+   {:note}
  * Query string dependent: Delivers a different resource each time the query string changes.

 ## Purge Cache